MicrosoftDocs/power-platform/power-platform/admin/new-admin-center.md

 ---
-title: New and improved Power Platform admin center (preview)
+title: Use the new and improved Power Platform admin center (preview)
 description: Learn how to take advantage of the new and improved Power Platform admin center to achieve specific outcomes and goals. ms.subservice: admin ms.component: pa-admin